LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSOlinSystemsBuilding]] - Examples suitable for visualizing Olin's network
 - [[MMSPhenomenaOfComplexSystems]] - What are the universal phenomena of living systems?
 - [[MMSPhilOfSciA]] - Building blocks for my philosophy of science
-- [[MMSPlantMetaphorAppliedToMoney]] - Using the plant as a way to visualize money assets and flows
+- [[MMSPlantMetaphorDetails]] - Plant metaphors: A framework to visualize organizations for systems thinking
+- [[MMSPoemFirstTheyCame]] - A poem: first they came for...
 - [[MMSQ-Transdisciplinary-awareness]] - Question to the community: How do you stay aware of people's efforts and insights beyond your own discipline?
 - [[MMSReadToShare]] - Marbles ready to be shared
 - [[MMSSensingA]] - A visual methaphor for the process/phenomenon of sensing our world and feeling the whole reality